CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche around changelog generation and release note automation.
-The specific mention of Keep a Changelog format, commits, PRs, and release workflows makes it highly distinguishable from general git or documentation skills.
+Clearly occupies a distinct niche around changelog generation and release note automation.
+The specific mention of Keep a Changelog format, commits, PRs, and release workflows makes it unlikely to conflict with other skills like general git skills or CI/CD skills.

 3 / 3